SMI/IsIdentifiable/IsIdentifiable/README.md

 Consensus rules are specifically designed for intersecting two or more over matching rules e.g. NLP classifications.
 If only one rule flags something as identifiable it will be ignored (both must agree).

-### White List Rules
+### Allow List Rules

-White list rules are a last chance filter on the final output of all other rules.
+Allow list rules are a last chance filter on the final output of all other rules.
 They allow discarding rules based on the whole string or the specific failing part.

-The Action for a White List rule must be Ignore because it is intended to allow values previously reported to be ignored as false positives.
+The Action for a Allow List rule must be Ignore because it is intended to allow values previously reported to be ignored as false positives.

 All of the constraints must match in order for the rule to Ignore the value.

-As soon as a value matches a white list rule no further white list rules are needed.
+As soon as a value matches an allow list rule no further allow list rules are needed.
 Unlike a BasicRule whose Pattern matches the full value of a field (column or DICOM tag) the Allowlist rule has two Patterns, IfPattern which has the same behaviour and IfPartPattern which matches only the substring that failed.
 This feature allows context to be specified, see the second example below.
 A Allowlist rule can also match the failure classification (`PrivateIdentifier`, `Location`, `Person`, `Organization`, `Money`, `Percent`, `Date`, `Time`, `PixelText`, `Postcode`).
 For example, if SIEMENS has been reported as a Person found in the the Manufacturer column,